 It’s not uncommon to feel slightly overwhelmed during wedding prep, as the hectic build-up can make you forget to take a breather.
 Try to relax into getting ready and treat it like the calming ritual it should be instead.
 Treasure this special time with those you’ve entrusted to help you get ready - and don’t forget to crack open the bubbly!

 Do I do makeup?

-No but I work with some excellent makeup artists whom I recommend.
-Please see my links page
+No, but I work alongside some excellent makeup artists that I thoroughly recommend.
+Check out my links page to find out more.

-How many people can I cope with in one booking?
+How many people can I style in one booking?

-Numbers arent a problem as I have an excellent stylist who helps me for larger bookings so theres no rush and still an excellent quality of finish.
+Numbers aren’t a problem as I have a wonderful stylist on hand to help me with larger bookings.
+This means there’s no frantic rush to get everyone styled in time, and you’ll still be guaranteed an excellent quality finish.